 - Repayment flexibility.
 Most education loans offer flexible features to help you to better manage your loan, such as no required payments while you’re still studying, or for the first year after graduation.
 This way, you’ll have ample time to seek employment before having to repay the loan.

 - Credit score building.
 An education loan tends to be the first loan in your adulthood.
-So if you can pay it off on time without any defaults, it’ll be easier to get approvals for other financial products such as mortgage and car loan in future.
+So if you can pay it off on time without any defaults, it’ll be easier to get approvals for other financial products such as a mortgage or a car loan in future.

 - Limited loan purpose.
 The money from the loan is solely reserved for course fees unless otherwise stated, so you’ll not be able to utilise it for other school essentials or everyday allowance.